LeCAR-Lab/ABS/README.md

   year      = {2024},
 }
 ```
-We used codes in [Legged Gym](training/legged_gym) and [rsl rl](training/rsl_rl), based on the paper:
+We used codes in [Legged Gym](training/legged_gym) and [RSL RL](training/rsl_rl), based on the paper:
   + Rudin, Nikita, et al. "Learning to walk in minutes using massively parallel deep reinforcement learning."
-CORL 2022.
+CoRL 2022.

 Previsou works that heavily inspired the policy training designs:
  + Rudin, Nikita, et al. "Advanced skills by learning locomotion and local navigation end-to-end."
 2022 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2022.